The emblem of a red cross – with arms of equal length on a white background – is one of the most recognised symbols in the world.

 Its purpose is to protect the wounded, the sick, and those who care for them in a totally neutral and impartial way.

 As such, the primary users are the armed forces’ medical services.

 The red crescent and red crystal emblems have exactly the same meaning as the red cross emblem and have equal status under international and national law.

-Neither emblem has any religious or political significance.
+None of these distinctive emblems have any religious or political significance.

 Origin of the emblems

-Nations adopted the red crystal emblem to increase protection for authorised personnel in situations where the existing emblems would not be respected and to promote the universality of the Red Cross and Red Crescent Movement.
+An additional distinctive emblem – the red crystal – was established in 2005 to increase protection in situations where the existing emblems may not be respected and to promote the universality of the Red Cross and Red Crescent Movement.

 Restricted use of the emblems

 Because of the important role that these signs play, particularly in armed conflict, their use needs to be strictly controlled and monitored.